 But while you can enjoy the soft sands and seaside views of Long Beach, the coastal city is actually as well known for its museums as it is for its beaches.

-Visit the RMS Queen Mary, a 1930s passenger liner which has been turned into a floating museum, before calling in at the Aquarium of the Pacific and the Museum of Latin American Art.
+If you have time for nothing else, be sure to pay a visit to the RMS Queen Mary.
+It is a 1930s passenger liner that has been turned into a floating museum.
+If you have more time then be sure to check out the Aquarium of the Pacific and the Museum of Latin American Art.

 Santa Catalina Island